 A road cyclist since the late 80s, Eric is a professional cycling fanatic.
 He launched the website TheVirtualMusette.com (now defunct) in 2008 as a way to share his passion of the sport with other cycling enthusiasts.
 The centerpiece of the site was a ranking system, which was called the Top 50 Cyclists of the Modern Era.
 His first book, Peloton Legends: Ranking the Top 100 Cyclists of the Modern Era is an expansion of the project first introduced on his website.

-Eric has been a professional bike fitter for over 20 years, and for the last 10 years had worked with Revolution Bike Shop in Solana Beach, CA, handling bike fits, sales, and warranties through his business, VeloFitter.
+Eric used to be a professional bike fitter for over 20 years, 10 of which were with Revolution Bike Shop in Solana Beach, CA, through his business VeloFitter.
+Although not currently working with new clients, Eric still does consulting work, primarily with Torelli Bicycle Company.
 He is also the owner of www.VeloLoss.com, which produces written damage and loss estimates for those who have been involved in an accident or had their bikes stolen.

 Prior to working in the bicycling industry, Eric worked in the financial services industry from 1984 - 2009.
 His resume includes companies in the banking industry (Pacific Savings Bank, CalFed, and Great Western Bank), insurance (Waddell and Reed, and Asset Marketing Systems), mutual funds (American Funds and Touchstone), and technology (Financial Profiles, Informa, and Stone River).
 No, he doesn't miss this industry.
 Not even a little.